 Further observational diagnostics can be devised if the expansion rate H(z) can be observationally determined as a function of redshift.
-Recently such a determination of H(z) at z = 0.24 and z = 0.43 has been made using redshift space distortions of the BAO scale in the $\Lambda$ CDM model [19].
+Recently such a determination of H(z) at z=0.24 and z=0.43 has been made using redshift space distortions of the BAO scale in the Λ CDM model [19].
 This technique is of course model dependent, and the Kaiser effect would have to be re-examined in the timescape model before a direct comparison of observational results could be made.
-A model-independent measure of H(z) is discussed in sec.
+A model-independent measure of H(z), the redshift time drift test, is discussed below.

-In Fig. 4 we compare $H(z)/H_0$ for the timescape model to spatially flat $\Lambda$ CDM models with the same parameters chosen in Fig. 1.
-The most notable feature is that the slope of $H(z)/H_0$ is less than in the $\Lambda$ CDM case, as is to be expected for a model whose (dressed) deceleration parameter varies more slowly than for $\Lambda$ CDM.
+In Fig. 3 we compare $H(z)/H_0$ for the timescape model to spatially flat Λ CDM models with the same parameters chosen in Fig. 1.
+The most notable feature is that the slope of $H(z)/H_0$ is less than in the Λ CDM case, as is to be expected for a model whose (dressed) deceleration parameter varies more slowly than for Λ CDM.